sayhiJON/Intelligent-Systems-Analysis-Chapter-1/README.md

 # Intelligent-Systems-Analysis-Chapter-1
-A C# and F# implementation of my professor's Matlab chapter 1 code
+A C# and F# implementation of my professor's MATLAB chapter 1 code

+Original MATLAB code by Dr. Richard Golden